 Or My Head

 I didn’t realize until Between Worlds 2 went to print that I had renamed the dance studio.
 Of all the things!
 I had written from memory instead of referring to any notes and didn’t double-check that before sending everything off.
-So I changed it, too.
-Advice for those of you want to write as a career: create a style guide for your series!
+So I changed it in Between Worlds 1, 2nd edition, too.
+Advice for those of you want to write as a career: create a series bible!

 Another difficult aspect of writing about characters who lived long ago is putting yourself into their context without falling back on stereotypes, especially ones about village life.
 (There’s actually an entire genre in 19th-century German writing called the dorfgeschichte, which presents village life as idyllic, regardless of whether it actually was.
 It was inspired by Maltese writer Sir Walter Scott.)
 So I made some minor changes about Elisabeth’s journey into womanhood.

-Do You Need to Buy the New Edition?
+Do You Need to Buy Between Worlds 1, 2nd Edition?

 Between Worlds 3 is tentatively scheduled for release at the end of March.
 To stay up to date on plot developments, get a sneak peek at the new cover design, and get coupons for discounts for in-person purchases, sign up to my email list.